CoolDotty/tor-without-tor/README.md

 These are all temporary changes of course, so if you ever want to start tunneling again you just need to move/rename the mentioned files and restart the browser.

 Test out your fingerprint!
 I personally test using [Cover Your Tracks by the EFF](https://coveryourtracks.eff.org/).
-This is especially important if customize your browser in any way.
+This is especially important if you customize your browser in any way.
 Toolbar density, installing new extensions, even aero-snapping your browser to half size in Windows gave me a unique fingerprint.

 As of now, I use normal density, [uBlock Origin](https://ublockorigin.com/), and maximise the window with letterboxing on and do not have a unique fingerprint.